Data-Driven Analysis of First-Order Methods via Distributionally Robust Optimization: Convex formulation of the data-driven performance estimation problem

-\begin{remark}[Problem complexity] The maximization problem of Theorem~\ref{thm:conic-dro-pep} is a finite-dimensional nonconvex conic program, whereas the minimization problem~\eqref{prob:dro-pep} is a convex conic program.
-Still, there is a trade-off between the problem complexity of~\eqref{prob:dro-pep}, which depends on the numbers of iterations~$K$ and samples~$N$, and the confidence~$1-\beta$ for which the inequality~\eqref{eq:worst-case-exp} is valid. \end{remark}
+\begin{remark}[Problem complexity] The maximization problem of Theorem~\ref{thm:conic-dro-pep} is a finite-dimensional nonconvex program, bilinear in the weights~$(\pi_i^j)$ and the lifted variables~$(G_i^j, F_i^j)$, whereas the minimization problem~\eqref{prob:dro-pep} is a convex conic program.
+The problem size of~\eqref{prob:dro-pep} grows in both the number of iterations~$K$ and the number of samples~$N$: it has~$NJ$ variables~$(X_i^j, Y_i^j) \in \symm^{K+2} \times \reals^{K+1}$, each appearing in a semidefinite constraint of size~$K+2$.
+For a fixed ambiguity radius~$\varepsilon$, the concentration results behind~\eqref{eq:high_prob_guarantee} permit a smaller certified failure probability~$\beta$ as~$N$ grows.
+Thus, more samples provide higher confidence that the bound~\eqref{eq:worst-case-exp} holds, at the price of a larger problem. \end{remark}